vglatz/crime-chicago/README.md

 # crime-chicago
-Data Science project in R with real data on crime in Chicago
+Data Science project in R based on real data about crime in Chicago